Nonparametric Multi-shape Modeling with Uncertainty Quantification: Problem Formulation

 \subsection{Background}

-A substantial number of modern data applications deal with data that possess complex structures, bringing new challenges to the use of classic statistical tools.
-An example of this is shape data, often extracted as boundaries of objects captured within images.
-Shapes have traditionally been represented either as finite point sets \citep{kendall_shape,dryden2016statistical} or planar curves \citep{srivastava2016functional}, with the latter dominating more modern approaches in statistics and machine learning.
-Geometrically, (planar) curves are either open (i.e., there are natural, unique points that can be identified as starting and ending points) or closed (i.e., any arbitrarily defined starting point on the curve is also its ending point).
-We focus on closed curves in this paper, which are ubiquitous in numerous applications and require additional considerations in modeling.
-When such data are presented as noisy realizations of some underlying curve, direct application of classical shape analysis techniques (e.g., registration) may not be suitable.
+Shape data are ubiquitous in modern applications, often extracted as object boundaries from images.
+Typically, shapes are either represented as finite point sets \citep{kendall_shape,dryden2016statistical} or planar curves \citep{srivastava2016functional}.
+Geometrically, planar curves are either open (i.e., there exist uniquely-defined starting and ending points) or closed (i.e., any arbitrarily defined starting point on the curve is also its ending point).
+The focus of this paper is on using noisy realizations of points to estimate underlying closed planar curves via Gaussian process (GP) models, and its ensuing impact on various shape analysis tasks.

-Prior to constructing statistical models for closed curves (e.g., in shape analysis), it is important to understand the uncertainty associated with estimating the underlying representative curve, given a sample of observed points.
-In general, uncertainty quantification is important for estimation and prediction in multiple applications.
-For example, in the context of experimental design, uncertainty can guide sequential sampling \citep{gramacy_surrogates_2020,strait2019lmk,luo_nonsmooth_2021}.
-Unfortunately, the current literature on uncertainty quantification for these complex geometric objects focuses primarily on either open manifolds without boundaries, or univariate functional data (e.g., fMRI series \citep{luo2021topologicaltransfer}).
-Uncertainty quantification has not been studied in much detail for closed manifolds, such as $\mathcal{S}^1$.
-One main difficulty is the proper accounting of manifold boundaries and the potential for (locally) non-trivial topological structures \citep{wassermann2014probabilistic}.